Grecotel: History

 In the years leading up to the 2004 Summer Olympics in Athens, the owners made substantial investments which however did not yield the expected results.
-Thus, with the financial crisis of 2007–2008, the company came into difficulties and in 2012 had to be rescued by TUI Group.
+After the 2008 financial crisis, the company came into difficulties and in 2012 had to be rescued by TUI Group.

-The investments specifically concerned the hotels in the historical center of Athens, which fell victim to chronic degradation in the wake of the financial crisis, turning into "immigrant ghettos" rife with crime, coinciding with a drop in lodging nights in hotels there.
+The investments specifically concerned the hotels in the historical center of Athens, which fell victim to chronic degradation in after the 2008 financial crisis, turning into "immigrant ghettos" rife with crime, coinciding with a drop in lodging nights in hotels there.

-Within the Daskalandonakis family, there was a prolongued legal dispute over the control of the business, sparked by the financial difficulties, lasting from 2008 to 2017.
-Founder Nikos Daskalandonakis and his daughter Marie Sifounakis (wife of politician Nikolaos Sifounakis) won the case against his now-ex-wife and his other two children in Supreme Court decision 1340/2017.
+Within the Daskalandonakis family, there was a prolonged legal dispute over the control of the business, sparked by the financial difficulties, lasting from 2008 to 2017.
+Founder Nikos Daskalandonakis and his daughter Mari Daskalantonaki (wife of politician Nikolaos Sifounakis) won the case against his now-ex-wife and his other two children in Supreme Court decision 1340/2017.

 In 2015, TUI sold its share of the company to the private owners, the Daskalantonakis family.

-There was some speculation in Greek media regarding possible disputes over further investment plans as the reason for this decision.